sts08015/BookSim-tutorial/tutorials/3/answers.md

 # Task 2
 1. How does UGAL work?
 How does it decide when to route minimally or non-minimally?

-A:
+A: Refer to 5_UGAL.pdf

 2. Run the simulation on a 16-router, 256-nodes 1D Flattened Butterfly.
-What is the saturation throughput achieved by UGAL for minimal and adversarial traffic?
+What is the saturation throughput achieved by UGAL for uniform random and adversarial traffic?
 Does it approach the ideal saturation throughput for both traffics?

-A:
+A: Exceeds 500 cycles at Injection Rate of 0.275 for adversarial traffic.

-3. Do you think the performance of UGAL will be affected if it is run on different network sizes (16-nodes and 1024-nodes 1D Flattened Butterfly).
+3. Do you think the performance of UGAL will be affected if it is run on different network sizes (32-nodes and 1024-nodes 1D Flattened Butterfly).

 A: